Boston University: Rankings

-U.S. News & World Report ranks Boston University tied for 42nd among national universities and tied for 86th among global universities for 2026.
-It also ranked BU 26th in "Best Value Schools" and tied for 42nd in "Best Undergraduate Engineering Programs" at schools whose highest degree is a doctorate.
-U.S. News & World Report's 2025 list also ranks Boston University's online graduate information technology programs 10th in the U.S. the online graduate criminal justice programs tied for 6th, and the online graduate business programs (excluding MBAs) tied for 10th.
+U.S. News & World Report ranks Boston University tied for 34th among national universities and tied for 86th among global universities for 2026.
+It also ranked BU 26th in "Best Value Schools" and tied for 48th in "Best Undergraduate Engineering Programs" at schools whose highest degree is a doctorate.
+U.S. News & World Report's 2026 list also ranks Boston University's online graduate information technology programs 12th (tie) in the U.S. the online graduate criminal justice programs tied for 5th, and the online graduate business programs (excluding MBAs) tied for 12th.

 Boston University is ranked No. 171 nationally in the 2025 Wall Street Journal/College Pulse U.S. colleges and universities ranking.

 QS World University Rankings ranked Boston University 88th overall in the world in its 2026 rankings.

 Times Higher Education ranked Boston University 76th in the world for 2026.

-Times Higher Education ranked Boston University 34th in the 2024–25 Global University Employability Rankings.
+Times Higher Education ranked Boston University 34th in the 2026 Global University Employability Rankings.

 The Academic Ranking of World Universities ranks Boston University 38–48 in the United States, and 101–150 in the world, in its 2025 list.

 In 2016, the Chronicle of Higher Education placed the Boston University School of Social Work as sixth in the nation for research productivity by faculty.

-Boston University is also one of 250 global universities selected for the Emerging Group's 2025 Global Employability University Ranking and Survey (GEURS), and is ranked 34th in the world (12th in the U.S.) within this select group.
+Boston University is also one of 250 global universities selected for the Emerging Group's 2026 Global Employability University Ranking and Survey (GEURS), and is ranked 34th in the world (13th in the U.S.) within this select group.

 BU is one of 146 American universities receiving the highest research classification ("RU/VH") by the Carnegie Foundation.